vasanthgogineni/skillcam/STEP_BY_STEP_DEPLOYMENT.md

 - Make sure the Railway URL doesn't have a trailing slash
 - Check that the service is actually deployed (green status)
 - Verify environment variables are set correctly

+### Problem: "$PORT is not a valid port number" error
+**Solution:**
+1. Go to Railway → Your service → Variables
+2. **Delete the PORT variable if you manually added it**
+3. Railway automatically sets PORT - you should NOT set it manually
+4. Redeploy the service
+5. The Dockerfile will use Railway's auto-assigned PORT automatically

 ### Problem: CORS errors in browser console
 **Solution:**